-For the purpose of promoting compatible development, stability of property values, fostering the attractiveness and functional utility of the community as a place to live and work, preserving the character and quality of the built environment by maintaining the integrity of those areas which have a discernible character or are of a special historic significance, protecting certain public investments in the area, and raising the level of community expectations for the quality of its environment, this Section requiring site plan and architectural review is intended.
+This Section is intended to For the purpose of promoteing compatible development, stability of property values, fostering the attractiveness and functional utility of the community as a place to live and work, preserving the character and quality of the built environment by maintaining the integrity of those areas which have a discernible character or are of a special historic significance, protecting certain public investments in the area, and raising the level of community expectations for the quality of its environment.
+This Section applies to commercial, industrial, institutional, governmental, park, and multi-family residential development. this Section requiring site plan and architectural review is intended.

 SEC.
-13-1-121 SITE PLAN REVIEW PRINCIPLES AND STANDARDS.
+13-1-121 SITE PLAN REVIEW REQUIREMENTS, PRINCIPLES AND STANDARDS.